ThomasDelteil/incubator-mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

-Helper function to run a batch of data through the net and collate the outputs
+This is a helper function to run a batch of data through the net and collate the outputs

 ```python